Network security for an AI home lab

 - Apply AppArmor or SELinux policies within VMs and containers for process-level restrictions.

-- Quarantine scene: On detection of an unknown MAC address on the main VLAN, move it to a quarantine VLAN and trigger a notification.
+- Quarantine scene: on detection of an unknown MAC address on the main VLAN, move it to a quarantine VLAN and trigger a notification.

-- Key-rotation scene: Weekly rotate ephemeral API keys used by auxiliary services and reload them via a secrets store.
+- Key-rotation scene: weekly rotate ephemeral API keys used by auxiliary services and reload them via a secrets store.

 Large models use large data.
 That raises storage and leak risks.
 Encrypt model storage at rest.
 Limit who and what can read model directories.
 Run discovery scans for sensitive files before exposing them to inference services.